Kemigawahama Station: Station layout

 The station consists of two elevated side platforms serving two tracks, with the station building located underneath.
 The station is staffed.

 Platforms

 History

 The station opened on 3 March 1986.
-The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
+The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

 Station numbering was introduced to in 2016 with Kemigawahama being assigned station number JE14.
+With the opening of Makuharitoyosuna in 2023, stations further down on the Keiyo Line were each shifted down one station number.
+As such, Kemigawahama was reassigned station number JE15.